hyprwm/hyprland-wiki/pages/Getting Started/Quick-start.md

-After you have installed Hyprland, you can either launch it from a TTY with `Hyprland` or from a login manager.
-Although login managers aren't officially supported, I recommend `SDDM`, as it's been working flawlessly with wayland compositors.
+wAfter you have installed Hyprland, you can either launch it from a TTY with `Hyprland` or from a login manager.
+Although login managers aren't officially supported, you might want to use `SDDM`, as it's been working flawlessly with wayland compositors.

 It is recommended you have `kitty` installed for terminal access, (example and